 The benefits of accreditation vary, but generally include some of the following:

 Raising your profile, increasing your influence and improving your career prospects

 Potential to earn more (chartered accreditations are often linked to a higher pay scale)

 Opportunities to network and share knowledge with others working in your profession

 Employers also benefit because they can document a competent, motivated workforce

 There are many different accreditations available, so which one you choose will depend on what is most appropriate for your skillset and the sector in which you are working.
 Some of the statuses most associated with the skills and knowledge developed in a geography degree include:

 Further accreditations recognise achievements in careers where you might use your transferable skills rather than your specifically geographical knowledge, for example Chartered Accountant or Chartered Insurer.

 When deciding on an accreditation, you should consider a number of factors before you commit to working towards achieving the status.
-Find out what the basic requirements are including specific education, training, work experience or evidence of certain competencies.
+Find out what the basic requirements are, including specific education, training, work experience, or evidence of certain competencies.
 Learning about the application process and requirements to maintain the status will also help your final decision.
 Remember also that you can hold more than one accreditation.
-As a starting point, you can read our guide on geographically-related pathways to accreditation (PDF).

 Applying for any accreditation will usually involve becoming a member of the awarding body.
 Some employers will pay for professional memberships held by their employees, so it is worth investigating to see if this is the case in your organisation.